Open Research Policy

 Examples of text for the “Open Research” statement

-For data that are currently available in a repository as private-for-peer review:
+For data and/or code that are currently available in a repository as private-for-peer review:

-Data are provided as private-for-peer review via the following link: [Link to external storage location]
+Data and/or code are provided as private-for-peer review via the following link: [Link to external storage location]

-[Include an active link to the current location where data can be retrieved]
+[Include an active link to the current location where data and/or code can be retrieved]

 For data that are not yet provided, but will be archived upon acceptance: